NTFS stands for New Technology File System is a file system introduced in 1993 by Windows as they introduced the Windows NT 3.1.

 This file system has transactional NTFS feature which allows the developers to build applications which will be success or failure.
 Programs using this feature don’t run the risk of applying a few changes which sometimes works and sometimes don’t.

-This feature is interesting and has lot of discussions about it in Microsoft and Wikipedia.
+This feature is interesting and has a lot of discussions about it in Microsoft and Wikipedia.

-Similarly, there are many other features like hard links, sparse files, and repase points.
+Similarly, there are many other features like hard links, sparse files, and reparse points.

-The other common alternative to NTFS is FAT which is older but have been used a lot to find drives formatted using it instead of NTFS.
+The other common alternative to NTFS is FAT which is older but has been used a lot to find drives formatted using it instead of NTFS.

-The exFAT file system is a newer file system which is totally designed where NTFS doesn’t works.
+The exFAT file system is a newer file system which is totally designed where NTFS doesn’t work.